juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 layout: page
 title: Now
-permalink: "/now/index.html"
+permalink: "/now"
-date: 2022-03-16T08:00:00Z
+date: 2022-04-12T08:00:00Z
 class: now
 intro:
   heading: Now
   subheading: What I'm currently up to
-  cta:
-    url: ''
-    text: ''
 description: Read about what I'm currently up to
 keywords: now, freelance website designer, frontend developer, reading, watching, work

 ---
 ### Personal
-* Holes in ceilings have been made to investigate the size of support steels and the strucutral engineer has done their calculations, so the loft conversion will be starting shortly
-* Had an appointment with a Naturopath who will hopefully help find out the cause of my skin rash
+* Started working on the frame for the outside kitchen in our outdoor entertainment area

 ### Work
-* Progressed with the build of my clients lift services website
+* Progressed with the build of my clients lift services website slowed down a bit due waiting for client to provide more content

 ### Reading
 * [Company of One](https://bookwyrm.social/book/184714 "Company of One")